TusharKaundal/communication_aggregator_system/README.md

 This brings up RabbitMQ (ports `5672/15672`), Elasticsearch (`9200/9300`), and all three Node.js services.
 LowDB volumes are mounted so data survives container restarts.

-> **Elastic credentials**: creat `.env` in all services and populate those with correct variables (see Step-2 to configure env variables).
+> **Elastic credentials**: create `.env` in all services and populate those with correct variables (see Step-2 to configure env variables).
 For local testing we can use the default `elastic` user created by the official image.

 ### 2. Run services individually or local/host system